Healthy Harbor is now offering EcoTours of green infrastructure projects along Baltimore’s Inner Harbor promenade.

 The Waterfront Partnership’s Healthy Harbor Initiative works to restore and protect our City’s most valuable asset – the Baltimore Harbor.
 The health of the Harbor is suffering from sewage pollution, trash pollution, stormwater runoff, sparse remaining living shoreline, and most importantly widespread indifference from the Baltimore Community.
 In order to help alleviate these issues and engage the public on urban environmental solutions, Healthy Harbor has installed and managed various green infrastructure projects along the Inner Harbor’s promenade.
 The projects include floating wetlands, oyster gardening, Pierce’s Park rain gardens, and Mr. Trash Wheel.

-Made up of 2,000 square feet of islands that rest on the water’s surface, the Floating Wetlands area planted with native species that provide a habitat for marine life, and also help to clean the water.
+The National Aquarium has installed two floating wetlands planted with native species that provide a habitat for marine life and help to clean the water.

 Every time it rains, pollutants from lawns, roads, and other urban surfaces are swept into our streams and harbor.
 Fortunately, we’re able to battle this runoff with the Floating Wetlands, an efficient tool for cleaning polluted water.
 As the plants of the wetlands grow, they remove nutrient pollution and store it in their leaves while adding life-giving oxygen to the water.
 At the same time, their roots provide a home for microorganisms that feed on pollution.
 The only element needed for all this to work?
 Simple sunlight.